Inverse Reinforcement Learning without Reinforcement Learning: Expert Resets in Inverse RL

 where $s'$ denotes a successor state.
 This induction proceeds backwards in time until one reaches the first timestep, at which point a sequence of policies $\pi_{1:T}$ is output.
 Notice that at each step of this algorithm, we are solving a single-step classification problem.
 So, instead of the exponential-in-the-horizon complexity one must pay (in hard instances) for RL, one pays only \textit{quadratically} in the horizon.

 The careful reader will notice that PSDP requires a reward function.
 Two strategies come to mind for adversarially picking one for IRL.
 The first is to choose a reward for each \textit{timestep} (i.e. each $t \in [T]$) of PSDP.
 The second is to run PSDP to completion (i.e. solve for all $T$ policies) and then pick a new reward in an outer loop.
-While the latter strategy is more similar to standard IRL methods, we prove in a later section that such approaches can provably fail to match expert behavior.
-We therefore propose using the former strategy, for which we can provide strong guarantees.
+We focus on the first, \textit{primal} strategy in the main text and defer the latter, \textit{dual} strategy to Appendix \ref{app:dual} for space reasons.
 We call the resulting algorithm \texttt{MMDP}: \textit{Moment Matching by Dynamic Programming} and outline the procedure in Algorithm \ref{alg:mmdp}.
 Throughout our analysis, we define optimization error $\epsilon_t$ as the value when $\pi_t$ is plugged into Eq. \eqref{eq:mmdp-payoff}.
 Like PSDP, \texttt{MMDP} avoids the exponential sample complexity of RL. \begin{lemma}{\textbf{\texttt{MMDP} Sample Complexity:}} Let $\epsilon > 0$.
-At iteration $t$, \texttt{MMDP} requires at most interactions with the environment to, w.p. $\geq 1 - \delta$, produce a policy $\pi_t$ with optimization error $\epsilon_t \leq \epsilon$ (Eq. \ref{eq:mmdp-payoff}). \end{lemma} \texttt{MMDP} performs $T$ iterations, giving us an overall complexity that is still polynomial in the relevant quantities. \footnote{For simplicity, we consider finite classes.
+At iteration $t$, \texttt{MMDP} requires at most interactions with the environment to, w.p. $\geq 1 - \delta$, produce a policy $\pi_t$ with optimization error $\epsilon_t \leq \epsilon$ (Eq. \ref{eq:mmdp-payoff}). \hyperref[pf:thm:mmdp-sc]{[Proof]} \end{lemma} \texttt{MMDP} performs $T$ iterations, giving us an overall complexity that is still polynomial in the relevant quantities. \footnote{For simplicity, we consider finite classes.
 One could instead use another complexity measure (e.g. Rademacher) that extends to classes with infinite elements \citep{sriperumbudur2009integral}.} We prove the following performance bound on the policies produced by \texttt{MMDP} in Appendix \ref{app:proofs}: \begin{theorem}{\textbf{\texttt{MMDP} Upper Bound:}} Let $\pi$ denote the sequence of policies returned by \texttt{MMDP} and $\Bar{\epsilon} = \frac{1}{T}\sum_t^T \epsilon_t$, where $\epsilon_t$ denotes the optimization error of $\pi_t$ (Eq. \ref{eq:mmdp-payoff}).
 Then,